Kushtia District (1947–1984)

-Undivided Kushtia District (অবিভক্ত কুষ্টিয়া জেলা) or Greater Kushtia District (বৃহত্তর কুষ্টিয়া জেলা) was a district consisting of Kushtia Sub-Division, Meherpur Sub-Division and Chuadanga Sub-Division of Greater Nadia District separated from Nadia District during the creation of East Pakistan in 1947.
+Undivided Kushtia District (অবিভক্ত কুষ্টিয়া জেলা) or Greater Kushtia District (বৃহত্তর কুষ্টিয়া জেলা) or Pakistani Nadia District (Bengali: পাকিস্তানি নদীয়া জেলা) was a district consisting of Kushtia Sub-Division, Meherpur Sub-Division and Chuadanga Sub-Division of Greater Nadia District separated from Nadia District during the creation of East Bengal in 1947.

 History

 In 1725, the region of Kushtia was under the Zamindars of Natore.
 Later the British East India Company included Kushtia in Jessore District in 1776.
 But in 1828, it was included in Pabna District.
 In 1861, Kushtia Sub-Division was established due to Indigo revolt and in 1871, Kushtia Sub-Division with Kumarkhali Upazila and Khoksa Upazila was included in Nadia District.
 Pre-independence Nadia had five subdivisions: Krishnagar sadar, Ranaghat, Kushtia, Meherpur and Chuadanga.
 Due to some cartographic error in 1947, large part of Nadia except Nabadwip initially were included into East Bengal, Pakistan (now Bangladesh) due to it being a Muslim majority district in the 1941 census of British India.
 Due to protests rectification was made and on the night of 17 August 1947, Ranaghat, Krishnanagar, Shikarpur in Karimpur and Plassey were placed in West Bengal, India as Nabadwip district and the district in East Bengal was formed as Nadia district.
 It was then consisted of 3 subdivisions.
-These are Kushtia, Chuadanga and Meherpur.
-In October 1947, Nadia District Magistrate Syed Murtaza Ali changed the name of the district to Kushtia District to avoid confusion.
+These are Kushtia, Meherpur (except Karimpur and Tehatta thana) and Chuadanga (except Krishnaganj thana).
+In October 1947, Nadia District Magistrate Syed Murtaza Ali changed the name of the district to Kushtia District from Nadia to avoid confusion.
 Then in 1984, after 13 years of the independence of Bangladesh, Chuadanga and Meherpur districts were separated as separate districts and the present Kushtia district was formed with 6 police stations.

 Administrative division

-Undivided Kushtia district had 03 subdivisions and 13 upazilas.
+Undivided Kushtia district had 03 subdivisions and 12 thanas.